wlillisdev/hudson-homes/README.md

 ## Manual Testing
+    - All the site links were manually tested to see if they all worked ok and linked to the correct locations.
+    - The form was checked that name and email were required, that the radio buttons functioned and that the submit button worked.
+    - The site was further tested using feedback from mentor,family and friends who checked it on diffrent devices they had.
     - The site was carefully tested across a variety of devices to ensure that all links and styling function properly, as well as responsiveness.
 All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera .
-The site was carefully tested across a variety of devices to ensure that all links and styling function properly, as well as responsiveness.

     - Google Chrome's Developer Tool was used to inspect page elements during the build and helped indentify and debug issues within the HTML and CSS.
+    - The README.md was checked before final submission and links verfied.

 # Bugs